AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ---
-title: Troubleshoot AEM desktop app version 1.x
+title: Troubleshoot [!DNL Adobe Experience Manager] desktop app version 1.x
-description: Troubleshoot AEM desktop app version 1.x to resolve the occasional issues related to installation, upgrade, configuration, and so on.
+description: Troubleshoot [!DNL Adobe Experience Manager] desktop app version 1.x to resolve the occasional issues related to installation, upgrade, and configuration.
-uuid: ce98a3e7-5454-41be-aaaa-4252b3e0f8dd
-contentOwner: AG
-products: SG_EXPERIENCEMANAGER/6.5/ASSETS, SG_EXPERIENCEMANAGER/6.4/ASSETS, SG_EXPERIENCEMANAGER/6.3/ASSETS
-discoiquuid: f5eb222a-6cdf-4ae3-9cf2-755c873f397c
-index: y
-internal: n
-snippet: y
 ---

-# Troubleshoot AEM desktop app v1.x {#troubleshoot-aem-desktop-app}
+# Troubleshoot [!DNL Adobe Experience Manager] desktop app v1.x {#troubleshoot-aem-desktop-app}

 Troubleshoot AEM desktop app to resolve the occasional issues related to installation, upgrade, configuration, and so on.

-Adobe Experience Manager (AEM) desktop app includes utilities that assist you in mapping the AEM Assets repository as a network share on desktop (SMB share on Mac OS).
+[!DNL Adobe Experience Manager] desktop app includes utilities that assist you in mapping the AEM Assets repository as a network share on desktop (SMB share on Mac OS).
 Network share is an operating system technology that enables remote sources to be treated as if they were part of a computer's local file system.
 In the case of desktop app, a remote AEM instance's digital asset management (DAM) repository structure is targeted as the remote file source.
 The following diagram describes the desktop app topology:

 ![desktop app diagram](assets/aem-desktopapp-architecture.png)